-Over the past few months, we’ve talked to multiple prospects who are looking to move off Siebel for their Configure, Price, Quote (CPQ) needs.
+Over the past few months, we’ve talked to multiple companies who are looking to move off Siebel for their Configure, Price, Quote (CPQ) needs.
 We listened intensively to their pain points and have summarized them below for your easy viewing.

 Performance and scalability issues